flybywiresim/docs/docs/fbw-a32nx/feature-guides/hoppie.md

 CPDLC is used to send requests to the ATC station or from the ATC station requesting flight information or issuing instructions to the pilot.

-Additionally PDC (Pre-Departure Clearance, also DCL) is used to request an IFR-clearance from ATC via text.
+Additionally, PDC (Pre-Departure Clearance, also DCL) is used to request an IFR-clearance from ATC via text.

 The A32NX MCDU and DCDU provide the interface for communication to and from the Hoppie system to communicate with the ATC stations.

 !!! warning "CPDLC Availability"
-    Unfortunately not all controllers provide the CPDLC option.
+    Unfortunately, not all controllers provide the CPDLC option.
 See [Find online stations](#find-online-stations).

-    Also the Hoppie network is unfortunately not always reliable.
+    Moreover, the Hoppie network is unfortunately not always reliable.
 Repeat your request via voice when in doubt.
 See [Troubleshooting](#troubleshooting).

 ### Create a logon code